goauthentik/authentik/website/scripts/docsmg/README.md

 :::

 2. To revert the migration, use `docsmg unmigrate`.
-   Note: DO NOT edit the `migratefile` file in befor running `unmigrate`.
+   Note: DO NOT edit the `migratefile` file before running `unmigrate`.
 3. Continue modifying the `migratefile` file and then using the `docsmg migrate` command until you are satisfied with the result.

 ### Update the `sidebar.js file`